rdkcentral/rdk-halif-device_settings/docs/pages/ds-audio_halSpec.md

 ### Build Requirements

-The source code must build into a shared library for Device Settings `HAL` as Audio is a part of Device Settings and must be named as libdshal.so.
+The source code must build into a shared library for `DS` as Audio is a part of `DS` and must be named as libdshal.so.
 The build mechanism must be independent of Yocto.

 ### Variability Management

+- Any changes in the `APIs` must be reviewed and approved by the component architects.
+- Any modification must support backward compatibility for the generic operations like image upgrade and downgrade.
-Any changes in the `API`s should be reviewed and approved by the component architects. `DS` Audio `HAL` must return the dsERR_OPERATION_NOT_SUPPORTED error code if any of the interface APIs are not supported by the underlying hardware.
+- This interface must return the dsERR_OPERATION_NOT_SUPPORTED error code, if any of the interface - `APIs` are not supported by the underlying hardware.

 ### Platform or Product Customization

-None
+This interface is not required to have any platform or product customizations.

 ## Interface API Documentation